Skip to content

 The increasingly complex tactics being used by cybercriminals means that employees need to be up to date when it comes to cybersecurity awareness.

-This course is a practical introduction to cybersecurity within businesses, from an employee focused perspective, looking at the types of attacks that you could be a victim of including: extortion, email-based scams, vishing, Smishing, Phishing, social media scams, and fake websites.
+This course is a practical introduction to cybersecurity within businesses, from an employee focused perspective, looking at the types of attacks that they could be a victim of including: extortion, email-based scams, vishing, Smishing, Phishing, social media scams, and fake websites.

-You’ll gain a clear understanding of the potential risk factors that could lead to making poor judgements when it comes to cybersecurity and gain an insight into the psychological tactics that underlie many of the current techniques being used by cybercriminals to target individuals.
+Employees will gain a clear understanding of the potential risk factors that could lead to making poor judgements when it comes to cybersecurity and gain an insight into the psychological tactics that underlie many of the current techniques being used by cybercriminals to target individuals.

 This course is ideal to help organisations effectively mitigate risks and potential threats; businesses often ignore the softer, human-side of cybersecurity where employees can be seen as the missing link in a cybersecurity context.